Sz-Tim/sdmMethodComp/README.md

 We use simulated data to assess the predictive accuracy of each approach under a variety of realistic scenarios and common sampling issues.

-The outline for the project can be found [here](https://docs.google.com/document/d/1PXAzk2wWBItnL-C9uNSCKgS2VFb_y0k7RWcAFUQ5DA0/).
+The current draft of the manuscript is available [here](https://www.overleaf.com/read/rstwfgncymps ), and the original outline for the project can be found [here](https://docs.google.com/document/d/1PXAzk2wWBItnL-C9uNSCKgS2VFb_y0k7RWcAFUQ5DA0/).